 Something else fascinated me, especially after watching replays of the murder of Lee Harvey Oswald by Jack Ruby two days later on Sunday morning, November 24, 1963.
 Not knowing the details of the events that occurred that weekend and being incapable of putting them into their proper context even if I had known, I viewed the three murders (i.e., the president, Dallas Police Officer J.D.
 Tippit, and Oswald) and the drama that engulfed them through the only lens available to me.
 That is, ritual sacrifice.

-My parents had saved up enough money to enroll me in a Catholic grammar school, and at the time I was preparing for the sacraments of Confirmation and Eucharist.
-Sacrifice, death, and betrayal formed a significant part of the catechesis for Eucharist, which included ritual acts, prayer, fasting, and good deeds (see Lent Lingers On).
+My parents had saved up enough money to enroll me in a Catholic grammar school, and at the time I was preparing for Confirmation and Eucharist.
+Sacrifice, death, and betrayal formed a significant part of the catechesis, which included ritual acts, prayer, fasting, and good deeds (see Lent Lingers On).

 This served as an ideal lens for me to interpret the events in Dallas and the subsequent funeral and burial at Arlington National Cemetery (see New World Disorder).
 Kennedy, being Catholic, ensured that the experience would remain with me forever and that death would affect the way I approached life, which is to say through a continuum of dying-death-resurrection.
 My school put a coffin draped in black in the nave of the church in front of the communion rail.
 The nuns ushered us in every day to pray for the soul of the dead president and the nation.
 For a young boy, it made death tangible.